ManicMiners/docs/_pages/DATSectioninfo.md

 Floating point value.
 Number of seconds the game waits from the start before starting any erosions.
 This is a global erosion delay, after the provided number of seconds from the game start, erosions may begin.
 Optional value, default is 0 seconds.

 ## erosionscale
 Floating point value.
 Global multiplier on lava erosion.
 Optional value, default is 1.0.
-TODO need more info
+This value is the initial value for the script erosionscale macro.

+This value is a multiplier on the time durations.
+By default 1.0, setting 2.0 will double the length of time for erosion.
+Setting to 0.0 will prevent any erosions permanently in the map.

 ## initialcrystals
 Integer value.
 Amount of crystals the player starts with.
 Optional value, default is 0.